-In support of her assertion that paying Federal taxes destroys money, Dr. Kelton describes a process that upon closer inspection does not constitute the redemption of IOUs to their issuer, but rather the disintermediation of a private commercial bank whose own IOUs are a component of the money supply M1.
-Both reserve balances (assets of the taxpayer’s bank) and the money supply M1 (liabilities of that bank) are drawn down in the process of Federal tax collection, but ultimately only one cash account is credited: the Treasury General Account, a liability of the Federal Reserve Bank of NY.
+Both aggregate reserve balances (reflecting cash assets of the taxpayer’s bank) and the money supply M1 (reflecting liabilities of that bank) are drawn down in the process of Federal tax collection, but ultimately only one cash account is credited: the Treasury General Account, a liability of the Federal Reserve Bank of NY.
 Dr. Kelton relies upon this fact to conclude that taxation cannot be a source of revenue for the “consolidated” US Government, imagined to include the Reserve Banks.

-But we’d note that the net financial balances of both the taxpayer’s commercial bank and the Reserve Banks are unchanged in the collection of Federal taxes.
-The commercial bank has merely been disintermediated; both its assets and liabilities have diminished.
-The Reserve Bank’s liabilities have not been redeemed but have merely been reapportioned in favor of the US Government: out of the reserve account of the taxpayer’s bank and into the Treasury General Account.
+The net financial balances of both the taxpayer’s commercial bank and the Reserve Banks are unchanged as the Federal Government collects upon a tax payment.
+The commercial bank has been disintermediated; both its assets and liabilities have diminished.
+The Reserve Bank’s liabilities have been reapportioned in favor of the US Government: out of the reserve account of the taxpayer’s bank and into the Treasury General Account.
 While the TGA is not considered to be part of the nation’s money supply, the US Government recognizes tax receipts on its General Ledger as an augmentation of its most liquid asset, cash.